News

 "Navigating Geopolitical Challenges & Securing Long-Term Competitiveness" will guide the conversation throughout the event and we think CBAM is a core topic to be addressed here.

-We will delve deep into the topic with a two hours workshop delivered by Emelie Olsson, our Customer Success Lead on the state of CBAMs and what stainless steel traders must do to prepare for this new reality globally.
+We will delve deep into the topic with a two-hour workshop delivered by Emelie Olsson, our Customer Success Lead, on the state of CBAMs and what stainless steel traders must do to prepare for this new reality globally.

 Last March, we attended Fastener Fair Global in Stuttgart — and it was a huge success.
 Meeting the fastener industry in person was eye-opening.
 Fastener distributors are disproportionately affected by CBAM, yet they are among the best-prepared sectors.

-This October, we’re heading to Krakow for the first edition of Fastener Poland!
-We’re eager to see what has changed across the industry and explore how we can best support companies in the lead-up to CBAM 2.0.
+This October, we're heading to Kraków for the next edition.
+We're eager to see what has changed across the industry and explore how we can best support companies in the lead-up to CBAM 2.0.

-📍 Argus Fertiliser Europe Conference - 21-23 Oct, Lisbon, Portugal
+Argus Fertiliser Europe Conference, 21–23 October, Lisbon, Portugal

-The fertilizer industry is unique in the context of CBAM.
+The fertiliser industry is unique in the context of CBAM.
 Its seasonality, complex and multiple production processes, and heavy reliance on international trade create specific challenges for compliance and planning.

-📍 World Stainless Steel Expo - 18-20 Nov, Maastricht, The Netherlands
+World Stainless Steel Expo, 18–20 November, Maastricht, The Netherlands

 CBAMBOO will be exhibiting at the 14th edition of the largest stainless steel show, which attracts over 8,000 visitors from around the world.
 The Netherlands, as a key trade hub, makes Maastricht the perfect meeting point for producers, importers, and distributors to connect and exchange insights.